njlr/rs-core-lib/rs-core/core.md

     * `Zone::`**`local`**

 This is passed to some of the time and date functions to indicate whether a broken down date is expressed in UTC or the local time zone.
+For all functions that take a `Zone` argument, behaviour is unspecified if the argument is not one of these two values.

 * `template <typename R, typename P> void` **`from_seconds`**`(double s, duration<R, P>& d) noexcept`
 * `template <typename R, typename P> double` **`to_seconds`**`(const duration<R, P>& d) noexcept`